DavesCodeMusings/raspberry-cobbler/docs/side-quests/i2c-rtc.md

 I was expecting to need a `hwclock -s` somewhere in _rcS_, but interestingly the time remains correct without it.

 ## Next steps
-It would be nice to use the RTC module as a poor man's network time server, but unfortunately I'm not able to get the BusyBox ntpd to start listening (at least it's not showing up in `netstat -tln` output.
-I think this is due to it not being able to sync to an upstream peer, because the Pi is not internet connected.
+It would be nice to use the RTC module as a poor man's network time server.
+But unfortunately, I'm not able to get the BusyBox ntpd to start listening (at least it's not showing up in `netstat -tln` output.
+I think this is due to ntpd not being able to sync to an upstream peer, because the Pi is not internet connected.
+My guess is it needs to sync itself before it offers time services to others.